-Has anyone ever said “you look tired” or “you must have been up all night” when in fact you feel great?
-Changes around the eyelids leads to an aged, tired appearance.
+Has anyone ever said, “you look tired” or “you must have been up all night” when in fact you feel great?
+Changes around the eyelids lead to an aged, tired appearance.
 Youthful eyes have no excess fat, smooth skin, no lid laxity, and an almond shape.
 Undesirable changes in the upper lids include excess skin and fat as well as droopy eyelids, which obscures your vision.
 Undesirable changes in the lower lids include excess fat and skin and ectropion (laxity) leading to a dry eye.
 Turn to blepharoplasty to help.

 Surgical procedures to rejuvenate the eyelids involve removing excess skin and fat and tightening of lax eyelids.
 However, blepharoplasty will not correct crow’s feet.
 Additionally, the procedure doesn’t correct excess skin in the eyebrow area.
 Botox helps correct crow’s feet and a brow lift will correct brow droopiness.
-Most eyelid surgeries are performed in office under local anesthesia with minimal discomfort and recovery.
+Most eyelid surgeries are performed in-office under local anesthesia with minimal discomfort and recovery.
 Check out a former patient’s review on RealSelf now.
 Below you’ll find common methods used on the eyelids.

-First, we measure skin in the upper lid.
+First, we measure the skin in the upper lid.
 Then, the area is marked after a thorough cleaning.
-Next, we inject a local anesthesia to numb the area while limiting bleeding.
-Fourthly, we remove skin and a strip of eyelid muscle.
+Next, we inject local anesthesia to numb the area while limiting bleeding.
+Fourthly, we remove skin and a strip of the eyelid muscle.
 Though, for some patients, the muscle stays for a more natural look.
 Next, we dissect fat pockets and take away extra fat.
 If the eyelid droops, a repair happens at this time.
 After three days, we remove the sutures.
 After a few weeks, you can’t see scars.
-Complications are rare and can include over tightening of the lid skin, bleeding, and incomplete removal of fat.
+Complications are rare and can include over-tightening of the lid skin, bleeding, and incomplete removal of fat.

-A pre-operative evaluation includes amount of skin and fat as well as evaluating the elasticity of the lower lid by performing a “snap back” test.
+A pre-operative evaluation includes the amount of skin and fat as well as evaluating the elasticity of the lower lid by performing a “snap back” test.
 For laxity of the lower lid, we may perform one or two procedures.
 Next, we clean the area with an antiseptic and inject anesthesia.
 Then we make a 2-3 mm incision from the lash line, developing a flap.
 This allows the surgeon to remove fat from multiple pockets.
 Sometimes fat is preserved and rolled under the nasojugal groove.
 After surgery, keep your head elevated.
 Also, ice the lower lids for the first day.
 After 2-3 days, your surgeon removes the sutures.
 You can expect a fast recovery.

 Transpalpebral lower blepharoplasty